claudiajs/claudia-api-builder/docs/api.md

 ### Customising response codes and content types

 By default, Claudia.js uses 500 as the HTTP response code for all errors, and 200 for successful operations.
 The `application/json` content type is default for both successes and failures.
+You can change all that by using the optional third argument to handler definition methods, or by responding with an instance of an `ApiResponse` class.

+#### Static configuration

-You can change all that by using the optional third argument to handler definition methods.
-All keys are optional, and the structure is:
+You can provide static configuration to a handler, by setting the third argument of the method.
+All the keys are optional, and the structure is:

 * `error`: a number or a key-value map.
 If a number is specified, it will be used as the HTTP response code.
 If a key-value map is specified, it should have the following keys:
   * `code`: HTTP response code
   * `contentType`: the content type of the response
   * `headers`: a key-value map of hard-coded header values, or an array enumerating custom header names.
 See [Custom headers](#custom-headers) below for more information
 * `success`: a number or a key-value map.
 If a number is specified, it will be used as the HTTP response code.
 If a key-value map is specified, it should have the following keys:
   * `code`: HTTP response code
   * `contentType`: the content type of the response
   * `headers`: a key-value map of hard-coded header values, or an array enumerating custom header names.
 See [Custom headers](#custom-headers) below for more information
 * `apiKeyRequired`: boolean, determines if a valid API key is required to call this method.
 See [Requiring Api Keys](#requiring-api-keys) below for more information

 For example: